AltSysrq/avalanche/SPEC.md

 Macros in avalanche come in three flavours:

+- Expander macros occur anywhere but must be explicitly referenced using an Expander syntax unit.
+They are substituted before any implcit macro processing, including within semiliterals.

-- Control macros occur at the beginning of a statement, and are substituted before any other macro processing.
+- Control macros occur at the beginning of a statement, and are substituted before any other implicit macro processing.

 - Operator macros occur anywehere, and are substituted in an order based on their precedence and associativity.